-Prepared by: [Provider Representative Name and Title]

-[Provider Name] [Provider Address]

-[Provider Telephone Number]
+Prepared by: [Provider Representative Name and Title] [Provider Name] [Provider Address] [Provider Telephone Number]

-Amount and due date of non-recurring charges Costs of Subscription Amount and due date of recurring charges • If charges will increase or vary, by how much, based on what, and what notice will be given Estimated Benefits Estimate of kWh generation of percentage of system allocated to customer • Estimate of dollar value of credits generated by percentage of system allocated to customer • Estimate of net savings based on utility baseline, detailed in UBP-DERS • Identify financial structure (e.g. PPA, lease or ownership) Identify location of panels and size of system • Identify applicable tax credits and whether customer or provider has rights to Terms and Conditions those credits of Subscription • Identify whether credits will be valued based on Net Energy Metering or the Value Stack Identify whether and how provider will offer notice when project is out of service, estimated time of restoration, whether and how customer will be compensated for any loss of production • Explain whether system is warrantied against defects and/or insured against damage or loss; explain consequences to customer if system becomes inoperable • Explain Provider's dispute resolution process and customer's right to contact the Department of Public Service Term of subscription and process for contract renewal Length of the Agreement, End Process to unsubscribe Date, and Renewal Data Sharing and • Explain what data Provider will request from the customer's Utility and how Privacy Policy that data will be used • Explain Provider's data privacy policies Capacity Explain how credits will be allocated to customer Allocation/Subscription Size Identify percentage of output to be credited to customer Identify because he will be allowed and its will be allowed. ~ Identify how unsubscribed and banked credits will be allocated Guarantees • For contracts with a production guarantee, an explanation of that guarantee and compensation for underproduction.
+Amount and due date of non-recurring charges Costs of Subscription Amount and due date of recurring charges • If charges will increase or vary, by how much, based on what, and what notice willbegiven Estimated Benefits • Estimate of kWh generation of percentage of system allocated to customer • Estimate of dollar value of credits generated by percentage of system allocated to customer • Estimate of net savings based on utility baseline, detailed in UBP-DERS Identify financial structure (e.g. PPA, lease or ownership) Identify location of papels and size of system Identify location of panels and size of systemIdentify applicable tax credits and whether customer or provider has rights to • Identify applicable tax credits and whether customer of provider has rights to those credits Terms and Conditions Identify whether credits will be valued based on Net Energy Metering or the of Subscription Value Stack • Identify whether and how provider will offer notice when project is out of service, estimated time of restoration, whether and how customer will be compensated for any loss of production • Explain whether system is warrantied against defects and/or insured against damage or loss; explain consequences to customer if system becomes inoperable • Explain Provider's dispute resolution process and customer's right to contact the Department of Public Service Term of subscription and process for contract renewal Length of the Agreement, End Process to unsubscribe Date, and Renewal Data Sharing and • Explain what data Provider will request from the customer's Utility and how Privacy Policy that data will be used Explain Provider's data privacy policies Capacity • Explain how credits will be allocated to customer Allocation/Subscription Size Identify percentage of output to be credited to customer Identify how unsubscribed and banked credits will be allocated Guarantees • For contracts with a production guarantee, an explanation of that guarantee and compensation for underproduction.
 For other contracts, a statement that "This agreement offers no production guarantee." • For contracts guaranteeing that a customer will save money, an explanation of that guarantee.
 For other contracts, a statement that "This agreement offers no guaranteed savings."
 Rescinding Agreement Without A residential customer may rescind this agreement without penalty by calling Penalty the toll-free number within 3 business days of receipt of the sales agreement.